 A dental bridge procedure can cost upwards of $1,500 to $5,000, depending on the type of bridge you elect to receive.

-And even with dental insurance, annual caps and monthly premiums can make it more of a headache than it’s worth.
+And even with dental insurance, procedures may not be covered and annual caps or monthly premiums can make it more of a headache than it’s worth.

-No insurance?
-No problem.
-Flossy is a low-cost alternative to dental insurance that lets you access the dental care you need.
+Flossy can be an alternative to dental insurance or a supplemental discount for procedures not covered by insurance.
 Our transparent pricing and pay-as-you-go model ensures that you only pay for the procedures you receive — no monthly premiums or annual caps in the slightest.

 Plus, there’s no waiting period, so you can find a dentist in your area right away once you sign up for your free membership.
 That means you can save up to 50% on dental treatments, like bridges, whenever you’re ready.